TheChymera/chymeric_tutorials/source/about/index.markdown

 * Octopress-flavored kramdown syntax (as seen in any and all of our own posts)

 * Each phrase or “block of meaning” on a separate line (also as seen in any and all of our own posts)

----
-<sup>Browse the history of this file *or* find static versions to cite via [its GitHub page](https://github.com/TheChymera/chymeric_tutorials/blob/master/source/about/index.markdown)!</sup>